jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I wanted to write beautiful Platonic dialogues for you here.
 I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

 I'd also love to write "Black Mirror" stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society.
-History is waiting for nerds to bring people out of the matrix and into the era of mass-collaboration.
+History is waiting for nerds to bring people out of the Matrix and into the era of mass-collaboration.
 Roofers will learn to use drones, cleaners to use IR cameras, craftsmen to use 3D printers.
-Because of yesterday's geeks, the middle-class will like their jobs, raise their families, and give their kids a brighter future on a newly empowered Main Street.
+Because of majicians the middle-class will like their jobs, raise their families, and give their kids a brighter future on a newly empowered Main Street.

-A happy place where bullshit jobs don't exist.
+A happy place where everyone's lives a compelling story worthy of a Netflix series, because everyone is their own hero, and thus has a simple definition of right and wrong and whoever holds them back is an antagonist.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad"></a></p>

 <a href="https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad" target="_blank" class="button small">Reader</a>

-_An idealized view of mass-collaboration and the Life Star.
+_An idealized view of digital mass-collaboration and the Life Star.
 Credit: [Cities: Skylines](https://www.youtube.com/channel/UCV9RoEcgAO1Uc7oxZGS8Lkw/videos)_

 I want to write all this stuff, but I haven't.
 This book has been informative enough.
 At the start, I asked, "are you happy?"
 Now you have to ask yourself, "Am I going to do something about it?"

 The fate of your life, your kids, and of your society, rests on the simple question.
-Are you on a mission to establish the Internat Age?
+Are you on a mission to establish the Internat Age and digital mass-collaboration?
 Will you step up and make the choices of player god in the game of evolution?

 If you do, we win.
 If you don't, we lose.